Frozen: Time for our household debt and debt-to-income ratio to melt down

 Our years of high debt-to-income ratio

 Like many Canadians, DH and I lived above our means for many years.
 Our “negative shock” came in the form of DH’s job loss in the late ’90s and a subsequent roller coaster ride of high-tech employment uncertainty that lasted until 2003 – when he got off the roller coaster, and onto a period of under/unemployment that lasted for six years.
 In 2008, our debt-to-income ratio was 315%.
-We didn’t know it at the time, and for my part, I certainly wouldn’t have understood what it meant even if I did.
+We didn’t know it at the time, and for my part, I certainly wouldn’t have understood what it meant even if I had.

 Included in Lawless’ work is a table showing the average debt-to-income ratio of Americans who filed for bankruptcy in 2007.
 It was 322%.
 American and Canadian stats are never exactly the same, but the point is clear that by 2008, we were in a very precarious financial situation.